As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 In 2008, the stock market crashes as the housing market busts.
 Theo and his wife both lose their stable jobs and the 401ks they were just starting to build.
 Any savings they had are lost.

-Sustained cultural shocks like the downturn of 2008, 9/11, or the Vietnam War can exacerbate trans-generational trauma by lumping more fear and uncertainty onto parents and kids alike.
+Sustained cultural shocks like the downturn of 2008 can exacerbate trans-generational trauma.
+This occurs by adding more fear, trauma and uncertainty onto parents and kids alike.

 Because of his abandonment issues, Theo is cold and stand-offish.
 He has trouble connecting even with his wife and children.
 This behavior only gets worse during times of stress.
 He copes by gambling and turning back to drugs.

 At some point, Theo’s wife can’t handle it any longer.
 She takes the kids and leaves.

 Over the next two years, Theo battles with a serious bout of depression experiencing homelessness and a relapse into addiction.
 In 2010, Theo loses his battle with mental illness.
 He commits suicide at the age of 27.

 Theo JR and Leonore are forever impacted by their father’s death.
 Both struggle heavily with emotional disregulation, anxiety, and depression well into their adult lives.

 Leonore becomes a nun after many, many years of hardship, eventually finding true happiness in serving others.